nixworks/public/news/2015/08/30/index.md

 ##### Bersih 4 rally
 ### [There is a second day of rallies in Malaysia calling on Prime Minister Najib Razak to resign over the 1Malaysia Development Berhad scandal. ](/news/2015/08/30/there-is-a-second-day-of-rallies-in-malaysia-calling-on-prime-minister-najib-razak-to-resign-over-the-1malaysia-development-berhad-scandal.md)
-_Context: Najib Razak, Bersih 4 rally, 1Malaysia Development Berhad scandal, Prime Minister, Malaysia_
+_Context: Najib Razak, 1Malaysia Development Berhad scandal, Bersih 4 rally, Prime Minister, Malaysia_

 ##### Tokyo
 ### [Students and activists protest in Tokyo against a proposal to amend Japan's pacifist constitution. ](/news/2015/08/30/students-and-activists-protest-in-tokyo-against-a-proposal-to-amend-japan-s-pacifist-constitution.md)
-_Context: Japan, constitution, Tokyo_
+_Context: Tokyo, Japan, constitution_

 ##### Egyptian parliamentary election, 2015
 ### [Voters in Egypt will go to the polls for parliamentary elections starting in October 2015. ](/news/2015/08/30/voters-in-egypt-will-go-to-the-polls-for-parliamentary-elections-starting-in-october-2015.md)